Skip to main content

 2. Determine the stability of the post-buckling path for model E given by eq. ([eq10.94]) and shown in figure [fig10.28].

-This page titled 10: Structural stability of discrete conservative systems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Eric Raymond Johnson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10: Structural stability of discrete conservative systems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Eric Raymond Johnson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform.